egedursun/bimod-lab/README.md

 ---

-[ ] test the performance of the multiple requests in a single assistant tool calls.
-(SUNDAY 28/07) [ ] implement the rest of the pages for the "scheduled jobs" (SUNDAY 28/07) [ ] integrate the triggers functionality.
+[ ] implement the rest of the pages for the "scheduled jobs" (SUNDAY 28/07) [ ] integrate the triggers functionality.
 (SUNDAY 28/07)